 Measure Would Authorize Plate for Families of Those Killed on Active Duty

-Legislation sponsored by Assembly Democrats Jack Conners, Matthew W. Milam and Valerie Vainieri Huttle that would create a special license plate for the families of soldiers killed on active duty received final legislative approval on Monday.
+(TRENTON) – Legislation sponsored by Assembly Democrats Jack Conners, Matthew W. Milam and Valerie Vainieri Huttle that would create a special license plate for the families of soldiers killed on active duty was signed into law on Monday.

-The bill (A-1958/S2192), approved in the Assembly by a vote of 75-0, authorizes a special Gold Star Family license plate for parents, siblings, spouse, children, stepparents and adoptive parents of servicemen and servicewomen who lost their lives while on active duty for the United States.
+The law (A-1958) authorizes a special Gold Star Family license plate for parents, siblings, spouse, children, stepparents and adoptive parents of servicemen and servicewomen who lost their lives while on active duty for the United States.

-The design would include a gold star and the words “Gold Star Family.”
+The design will include a gold star and the words “Gold Star Family.”